 Before filing a discrimination or retaliation lawsuit, you must file a complaint with the appropriate government agency.
 The New Jersey Division of Human Rights enforces the state’s laws prohibiting discrimination; its offices are in Concord.
 In many cases, state fair employment practices agencies will record your complaint with the Equal Employment Opportunity Commission (EEOC), the agency that enforces federal antidiscrimination laws.
 However, you should check to make sure.
 If not, you may also have to file a complaint with the EEOC; you can find contact information for the nearest office at the EEOC’s Field Offices page.

 Breach of Contract

 If you have an employment contract promising you job security, you may not be an at-will employee.
 In New Jersey, an employment contract may be written, oral, or implied.
 In the first two types of contracts, your employer makes oral or written promises not to fire you for a certain period of time without good cause.
 In an implied contract, your employer acts in a way that creates a reasonable expectation that you would continue to be employed.
 For example, if your employee handbook states that employees will be fired only for good cause, you may have an implied contract.
 If you have an employment contract, and your employer fires you without good cause, you have a legal claim for breach of contract.

 Wage and Hour Issues

-Although some states require employers to provide meal or rest breaks, New Jersey is not one of them.
-Under federal law, employers must pay for shorter employee breaks during the day (under 20 minutes).
+In New Jersey, employees are entitled to a minimum wage of $8.38 per hour.
+Under federal and New Jersey law, employees who work more than 40 hours a week are eligible for overtime.
+Although some states require employers to provide meal or rest breaks, New Jersey does not.
+Under federal law, though, employers who choose to provide breaks of 20 minutes or less must pay employees for that time.
 Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”